-Shortly after the game's production was ceased, Castlevania: Symphony of the Night was announced for the Sony PlayStation.
-Several members of the team that were working on Bloodletting, joined the development team for Symphony of the Night.
-Hardly any info was ever revealed as to what the storyline would have been for Bloodletting, except for that the unnamed Rival character was to be Richter's main nemesis in the game.
+Shortly after the game’s production was ceased, Castlevania: Symphony of the Night was announced for the Sony PlayStation.
+Several members of the team that were working on Bloodletting joined the development team for Symphony of the Night.
+This included Koji Igarashi who was new to Castlevania at the time.
+Hardly any info was ever revealed as to what the storyline would have been for Bloodletting, except for that the unnamed Rival character was to be Richter’s main nemesis in the game.
 No screenshots of any gameplay were ever released.

 Richter’s sprite from Bloodletting became the Fake Trevor sprite in Symphony of the Night:

 The Rival’s sprite was transitioned into Richter’s sprite in Symphony of the Night: